DSC-UIUC/rbay-data-ml/README.md

 ## About Data-ML

-This repository contains the code and documentation for Research Bay's Data/ML work, which ....
-(TODO)
+This repository contains the code and documentation for Research Bay's Data/ML work, which mainly provides the basis for the search system and the recommendation system for Research Bay.
+The code here reads the training model and information from the database to generate recommended postings and profiles for users.
+Additionally, it handles search functionality by.....

 More information about Research Bay as an entire project is available at the [main repository](https://github.com/DSC-UIUC/research-bay).